LivelyDismay/Learn-To-Mod/wabbajack-stuff/Opus-Readme-Post-Install.md

 DO NOT UNPACK any of these archives.
 Simply **COPY** the archives into the `D:/Workbase Improved/Repack7z` folder.

 Go back to your `Workbase Improved` folder.
-RIGHT CLICK the `Installer.ps1` file and select `Run with PowerShell`.
-  -  If you get an "Execution Policy Change" warning, type `Y` then press `Enter`.
+Double click the `Installer.cmd` file to run it.
+  - If the file opens up in Notepad instead of running, simply close it and instead right click on the file and choose `Open`.

 Choose the output of your liking.
 You may use the default `PatchedBa2` folder, or navigate to your Magnum Opus installation and select `mods/[NoDelete] Workbase Optimized Textures`.
 PowerShell will now launch and begin verifying all of your archives, then repacking your .ba2 files.
-**This process can take anywhere from ten minutes to two hours, depending on your hardware.** I recommend you go watch a movie.
-Con Air is always a good choice.
+**This process may take an hour or two, depending on your hardware.
+For most people, it takes about fifteen minutes.**
 When the installer is finished, it will automatically close itself.
   -  If you chose the default `PatchedBa2` folder for your output, navigate to that folder, select all the archives inside, Copy them (right click > copy, or Ctrl+C).
 Then navigate to `Magnum Opus/mods/[NoDelete] Workbase Optimized Textures` and paste the archives here (right click > paste, or Ctrl+V).
-  -  Don't worry if you get spammed with `[NOT FOUND]` messages.
-This is because we did not move the original .ba2 files.
-The installer will then go find them in your Fallout 4 folder instead.
-Just saves a little time so we don't have to copy/paste those files.

 Due to how Wabbajack works, you only need to do this step ONCE.
 The `[NoDelete]` flag will prevent Wabbajack from ever deleting this mod during updates, so you will never have to redo this step unless you delete it yourself.
 Huzzah!